krhetest/LabBench.Manual/docs/index.md

 2. Using LabBench to execute this protocol in a series of sessions in the experiment.
 3. Exporting, analysing and publishing the data obtained in the experiment.

-This overview if intended to introduce you to the philosophy of how LabBench works and its central concepts.
-The following sections will introduce you to these central concepts, but will explain how they are implemented in LabBench.
+This overview is intended to introduce you to the philosophy of how LabBench works and its central concepts.
+The following sections will introduce you to these central concepts, but will not explain how they are implemented in LabBench.
 For a detailed explanation of how to use these concepts, please refer to later sections in this manual.

 ## Protocols